Here’s How To Flirt With Someone At A Wedding, So Shoot Your Shot

-Here’s How To Flirt With Someone At A Wedding, So You Properly Work The Singles’ Table
+Here’s How To Flirt With Someone At A Wedding, So You Can Properly Work The Singles’ Table

 How many weddings are you attending this summer?
-Chances are you have a few lined up on you calendar.
-If you're single, there’s no need to feel bummed out about out about going to a wedding without a plus one.
-Why?
-Because I have some great news for you: Weddings make the perfect opportunity to meet someone and kickstart a new romance.
-However, if you are going to take full advantage of all that RSVP-ing and save-the-date-ing, it's probably a good idea to brush up on how to flirt with someone at a wedding, because all that dating app swiping we've all doing means we're probably all a little rusty on flirting and approaching people in actual real life.
+Chances are, you have a few lined up on your calendar.
+If you're single, there’s no need to feel bummed out about going to a wedding without a plus one.
+Weddings make for the perfect opportunity to meet someone and kickstart a new romance.
+However, if you're going to take full advantage of the open bar and everything the singles' table has to offer, it's probably a good idea to brush up on how to flirt with someone at a wedding.
+Let's be honest: It's not always easy to flirt and approach people IRL.

 To help brush up on these skills, I reached out to Connell Barrett, Dating Transformation founder and executive dating coach, for his expert advice on making the most of the wedding season.
-According to Barrett, weddings do, in fact, make for a great place to meet other singles and he offers his suggestions on how to go about getting your post-nuptial flirt on.
-Here is how he says to take advantage of the unique opportunity that weddings create for flirting — and what you may want to avoid doing in order to make the most of your time at the singles table.
+According to Barrett, weddings do, in fact, make for a great place to meet other singles, and he offers his suggestions on how to go about getting your post-nuptial flirt on.
+Here's how he suggests taking advantage of the unique opportunity that weddings create for flirting — and what you may want to avoid doing in order to make the most of your time at the singles' table.

 Weddings are a great place to meet someone.